 Have a back-up plan if your computer or Internet connection fails.
 Remember technology problems are not an excuse for missed deadlines.

 Communicate with your instructor, let them know if you have questions or run into problems.

 Attend the Online Education drop-in sessions to meet with Online Education staff and to discover resources that are available to you!
-Dates/times for drop-in session are located in Blackboard under the Student tab.
+Dates/times for drop-in session will be posted and emailed out regularly.